day8/re-frame-http-fx/README.md

                   :on-failure      [::failure-post-result :something :else]}}))
 ```

-Notice the way that other values are encoded into the success and failure event vectors.
+Notice the way that additional values are encoded into the success and failure event vectors.

+These event vectors will be dispatched (`result` is `conj`-ed to the end) making all encoded values AND the `result` available to the handlers.